techonomics69/covid19-rapid-response-demo/README.md

 ## Integrate with Dialogflow phone Gateway
 Dialogflow provides a one-click integration for a telephone interface to your agent by selecting a phone number hosted by Google.
 See our [documentation](https://cloud.google.com/dialogflow/docs/integrations/phone-gateway) for detailed instructions.
 Please note that if you expect your virtual agent to have a high call volume, request a toll-free phone number during the set up.

+# Terms of service
+**The contents of the dataset used by coronavirus.confirmed_cases and coronavirus.death intents are provided to the public strictly for educational and academic purposes only.
+This data is from third party sources that may not be accurate, consistent and/or up-to-date.
+These datasets are provided “as is” without any warranties or representations of any kind.
+You are responsible for determining the suitability of this data for your purposes.
+See the [JHU CSSE GitHub page](https://github.com/CSSEGISandData/COVID-19) for more details.**